S-400 missile system: Belarus

 In 2011 State Secretary of the Union State of Russia and Belarus Pavel Borodin stated that Russia will supply the S-400 air defense system to Belarus.
 On 1 December 2021 Belarus President Alexander Lukashenko, in response to a reporter's question, replied that a Belarusian training center already has S-400 systems.
-The president said: “Yes.
+The president said: "Yes.
 We train our guys in this training center.
-I'd like to ask the president [of Russia] to leave this system here.”
-In May 2022 Lukashenko further announced the country bought an undisclosed number of S-400 air defense missile systems.
+I'd like to ask the president [of Russia] to leave this system here."